Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Natural Science Foundation of China under Grants 62071425, in part by the National Key Research and Development Program of China under Grant 2021YFB2900200, in part by the Zhejiang Key Research and Development Plan under Grant 2022C01129, and in part by the Zhejiang Provincial Natural Science Foundation of China under Grant LR23F010005.
+This work was supported in part by the National Key Research and Development Program of China under Grant 2021YFB2900200, in part by the National Natural Science Foundation of China under Grant 62071425, in part by the Zhejiang Key Research and Development Plan under Grant 2022C01129, and in part by the Zhejiang Provincial Natural Science Foundation of China under Grant LR23F010005.